gushogg-blake/edita/howto/tree-sitter.md

 ___cxa_throw
 ```

-Remove these an re-run the build until it works, then:
+Remove these and re-run the build until it works, then:

 - bump the minor version number for cli/npm and update lib/Cargo.toml to match